According to various surveys and reports…

 … On average, a piece of clothing is worn 7 times [source]

-… Women spend eight years of their life shopping [source] – that’s about 30% of the time we spend sleeping.
+… Women spend eight years of their lives shopping [source] – that’s about 30% of the time we spend sleeping.

 But do we need those statistics to know that we own too many clothes and that we don’t wear them much?
 Probably not.
 And yet, don’t we always crave more?

-If you want to save money and time, and last but not least save our planet, here are my tips to help you stop buying clothes that will rarely, if ever, be worn.
+If you want to save money, time, and last but not least the planet, here are my tips to help you stop buying clothes that will rarely, if ever, be worn.

 Assess your wardrobe before shopping.
 Identify the gaps and write a list of clothes you need to buy.
 Carry the list with you and try to stick to your list as much as you can.
 Even if it works only 20% of the time, it’s better than nothing.

 For those who buy online, unsubscribe from newsletters of brands you like so to reduce temptation.